google/dawn/docs/tint/gen.md

 * `bench` targets are libraries used by Tint benchmarks.
 Must not be used by production code.
 * `bench_cmd` are benchmark executables.
+* `fuzz` targets are libraries used by Tint fuzzers.
+Must not be used by production code.
+* `fuzz_cmd` are fuzzer executables.

 The build generator uses a file naming convention based on the file name before the extension to classify each source file to a single target kind.